How We Work: Healthy Forests

 Appalachian forests encompass a diversity of life virtually unrivaled in the temperate regions of the globe.
 As the climate changes and species move, we need even more from these forests.

-We rely on decades of land management experience to keep priority forests connected and healthy.
-And we engage and educate people living in Appalachian communities to ensure that forested land stays connected and healthy for future generations.
+Keeping our Western Maryland forests healthy and connected requires diverse skills, experiences and partnerships.
+We use science to better understand forest health and resilience.
+We rely on decades of land management experience to lead the way on sustainable management that keeps priority forests connected and healthy.
+And we engage people living in Appalachian communities to help them keep forested land connected and healthy for future generations.

 One of the most reliable ways to boost forest health is by reintroducing fire.